Melbourne Mavericks: Location and home venues

 The team was initially announced as being representative of 'south-east Melbourne' without a specific location named.
 In October 2023, SEG confirmed that the club's administration and training base would be located at the Waverley Netball Centre in Glen Waverley, Victoria.
+Preceding the 2026 season, the club relocated the administration and training base to the Melbourne Sports and Aquatic Centre in Albert Park.